The Chorley & District Building Society Conveyancing Panel Information

 I am hearing that agents are using online checkers to see if a firm is on a lender panel.
 Why?

-Many estate agents are suffering if their clients start out on the conveyancing process having appointed a solicitor who is not on the panel with the purchaser’s chosen lender.
+The fact of the matter is that estate agents are suffering if their clients start out on the buying process having appointed a solicitor who is not on the panel with the purchaser’s chosen lender.
 Many conveyancing firms are only discovering when they begin working on a case that they are no longer able to work with that lender.
 Given the inevitable resultant delays in the transaction the chances of an abortive deal increases dramatically. in the circumstances there is understandable anguish on the part of the estate agent as a result of the lost time should the client have to change solicitors lawyers.

-What type of firms do building societies accept on their conveyancing panel?
+Who do building societies accept on their approved solicitor panel?

 In the same way that there is a unique The Chorley & District Building Society conveyancing panel most building societies, operate a conveyancing panel for solicitors and other conveyancers that the lender will instruct.
 Terms and Conditions and criteria for inclusion on a building society conveyancing panel vary from lender-to-lender.
 Having CQS accreditation may be a requirement.